ingo-m/pyprf/README.md

 ## Dependencies
 [**Python 2.7**](https://www.python.org/download/releases/2.7/)

-If you install `pyprf` using `pip` (as described above), all of the following dependencies except for `numpy` are installed automatically - you do not have to take care of this yourself.
+If you install `pyprf` using `pip` (as described above), all of the following dependencies except for `Psychopy` and `numpy` are installed automatically - you do not have to take care of this yourself.
 Simply follow the above installation instructions.

 | Stimulus presentation                                 | Tested version |
 |-------------------------------------------------------|----------------|